Massive sinkhole opens up outside Bangkok hospital

 It added that traffic has been closed from Vajira intersection to Sanghi intersection and the surrounding areas.

-Vajira Hospital, a teaching facility for one of Thailand's top medical universities, said in a Facebook post it was suspending outpatient services, adding that they would "resume as soon as possible".
+Vajira Hospital, a teaching facility for one of Thailand's top medical universities, said in a statement that outpatient services would be suspended until Thursday.

 Noppadech Pitpeng, a 27-year-old hospital staffer who lives in a nearby building, said he was frightened by a rumbling sound on Wednesday morning that woke him up.